koernerclaudia/CMDB-Live/README.md

 - **Signup / Signup Screen:** Users can set up an account and get authenticated (username, password, email info will be necessary)
 - **Login / Login Screen:** Users can log in and out; **Logout:** Available in link bar at all times
 - **Browse & Search Movies View:** Users can browse movies + search movies by title, actor, director or genre
+- **Filter Movies:** Movies can be filtered also according to genre and in alphabetical order
-- **Movie Details View:** See more details of all movies including similar movies by genre and same director of favourite movies, add & delete movies from it
+- **Movie Details View:** See more details of all movies including similar movies by genre and same director of favourite movies
-- **Favourite a Movie:** A user can favourite a movie on the Browse/Movie Card view and the Movie Details View.
+- **Favourite a Movie:** A user can favourite a movie on the Browse/Movie Card view and the Movie(Details)View.
-- **Un-Favourite a Movie:** Possible on Browse/Movie Card view, Movie Details View and from the list of favourited movies within the Profile view.
+- **Un-Favourite a Movie:** Possible on Browse/Movie Card view, Movie(Details)View and from the list of favourited movies within the Profile view.
-- **Update Profile/My Profile View:** Users can change their user information (username, password, email address) and also de-register / delete their account completely
+- **Update Profile/My Profile View:** Users can change their user information (either one: username, password, email address) and also de-register / delete their account completely

 *Further features, I hope to implement soon:*
 - Build out the MongoDB around genre, directors and actors